64/cpp-faq/content/faq/undefined-behaviour.md

 ## avoiding UB:
 some UB needs simple code changes or checks like initialization and in the previously mentioned examples.
 However sometimes it's really hard to detect UB in your code specially if you aren't experienced enough, luckily there are some for purposes like these, like UBSan.

-## ill-formed no diagnostic required (IFNDR):
-IFNDR means that certain code has some errors but the compiler isn't supposed to diagnose it for the sake of performance